mcsee/Software-Design-Articles/Articles/TDD Conference 2021/How To Get Started With Test-Driving Your Code/readme.md

 ![TDD Conference 2021 - How To Get Started With Test-Driving Your Code - Jov Mit](TDD%20Conference%202021%20-%20How%20To%20Get%20Started%20With%20Test-Driving%20Your%20Code%20-%20Jov%20Mit.jpg)

+*How To Get Started With Test-Driving Your Code - Jov Mit*

+> TL;DR: A Quick-guide to start with TDD

 First International Test Driven Development took place on July 10th.

 In this series, I will include every talk together with my notes and further reading.